Villa Walsh Academy

-Villa Walsh Academy is overseen by the New Jersey Department of Education and has accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1987; the school's accreditation expires in May 2023.
+Villa Walsh Academy is overseen by the New Jersey Department of Education and has accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1987; the school's accreditation expires in May 2033.
 The school is a member of the New Jersey Association of Independent Schools.
 Villa Walsh Academy characterizes itself as one of the most selective in the state of New Jersey, with 50 students enrolled from 210 applicants.

 As of the 2023–24 school year, the school had an enrollment of 194 students and 30.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.4:1.
 The school's student body was 82.0% (159) White, 8.8% (17) Hispanic, 6.2% (12) Asian, 1.0% (2) Black, 1.0% (2) American Indian / Alaska Native and 1.0% (2) Native Hawaiian / Pacific Islander.

 Villa Walsh shares a student transportation network with Delbarton School.

-Mission statement

-"The Mission of Villa Walsh Academy, a college preparatory Catholic school, is to inspire our young women to expand their intellectual breadth and depth and to enhance their sense of local and global concern, empowering them to influence their world in a Christian manner."